Optimal Stopping in Latent Diffusion Models: Related work

-\paragraph{Optimal stopping time of diffusion models.} Focusing on a theoretical analysis of this phenomenon, \citet{achilli2025memorization} investigate the optimal stopping time for diffusion models under the assumption that the data is concentrated on a low-dimensional manifold, a concept formalized by the Hidden Manifold Model \citep{goldt2020modeling}.
+Further improvements in computational and memory efficiency were introduced by LDMs \citep{rombach2022high} by first training a compression model to transform images into a lower-dimensional latent space, from which the original data can be reconstructed at high fidelity.
+In practice, this approach is implemented with a regularized VAE \citep{esser2021taming}.
+The LDM is then trained in the latent space.
+Building on this core concept, LDMs have been extended to new domains, such as the generation of high-resolution videos \citep{blattmann2023align}.
+Furthermore, extensive research has focused on improving LDM's sampling quality, including methods like aligning encoded images with DINOv2 representations \citep{yu2024representation}, and enhancing the robustness of the latent space through explicit or implicit equivariance constraints \citep{kouzelis2025eq, skorokhodov2025improving, zhou2025alias}.
+In contrast to standard diffusion models, theoretical properties of LDMs have been little studied; in this work, we investigate the connection of the latent dimension with diffusion stopping time and score matching regularization. \paragraph{Optimal stopping time of diffusion models.} Focusing on a theoretical analysis of this phenomenon, \citet{achilli2025memorization} investigate the optimal stopping time for diffusion models under the assumption that the data is concentrated on a low-dimensional manifold, a concept formalized by the Hidden Manifold Model \citep{goldt2020modeling}.
 Closer to our contribution is the work of \citet{hurault2025score}.
 They also investigate the scenario where the true data distribution is Gaussian.
 Their analysis focuses on learning the score function using SGD, and allows them to determine an optimal stopping time.
 However, the study of these authors is limited to the diffusion model and did not consider the two-stage architecture of LDMs.
 Furthermore, the relationship between the data dimension and the derived optimal stopping time remained unexplored in their findings.
 In contrast, our work directly investigates the influence of the latent dimension on the optimal stopping time by incorporating an autoencoder into the diffusion model framework.
 We also demonstrate the need of early stopping without discretization of the backward diffusion process.
+Finally, recent findings suggest that full decoding (at $t=0$) does not always yield the lowest FID \citep[e.g., ][]{jayasumana2024rethinking}.
+While this previous work attributed this behavior to be an artifact of the FID metric, in this work we challenge the common assumption that LDMs yield the best samples at the final timestep, suggesting instead that early stopping may actually improve image quality.